The Dad You Thought You'd Be vs. The Dad You Actually Became

 This chapter is personal reflection, not professional advice.
 If a topic feels heavy, pause and take care of yourself.
 For urgent or crisis support, visit When You Need More Help.

 Most dads start out with a version of themselves in mind.
-Before kids arrive—or when they're still small—it's easy to imagine how you'll handle things.
-You picture patience, wisdom, energy, and a calm presence no matter what happens.
+Before kids arrive—or when they are still small—it is easy to imagine how you will handle things.
+You picture patience, wisdom, energy, steadiness, and a calm presence no matter what happens.

 1. Calm and Collected vs. Quietly Managing Chaos

-You thought you'd stay calm in every situation.
-Voice steady.
-Emotions regulated.
-Responses thoughtful.
+You thought you would stay calm in every situation.

 2. Always Patient vs. Learning Patience in Real Time